cloudstake/mdbook_validatortoolbox/src/full-manual/pre-installation-information/new-validator-steps/system-administrator-tools.md

+# System Administrator Tools
 ---
-## Tools to help you administer your system.
+Applicaitons to help you administer your cloud server from home.
----

-# System Administrator Tools

 ## Windows Applications

 ### Mobaxterm